sowmii76/Ex-10---Implementation-of-Classical-Planning-Algorithm/README.md

-#ExpNo:10 Implementation of Classical Planning Algorithm
+## ExpNo:10 Implementation of Classical Planning Algorithm

-NAME:
+NAME:  SOWMIYA G
-REG NO:
+REG NO: 2305002023
 ## Algorithm or Steps Involved:
 Define the initial state
 Define the goal state